ayswarya-nachinarkinian/Real-Time-Automotive-Event-Recorder/README.md

 The system uses multiple sensors to monitor different safety conditions:

 * **IMU Sensor:** Measures acceleration and rotational motion of the vehicle.
 This information is used for detecting sudden impacts and abnormal rotational movement associated with rollover conditions.
-* **Impact/Crash Sensor:** Provides an additional indication of a physical impact or collision.
-* **Fire Sensor:** Detects the presence of a fire/flame condition and generates a corresponding safety event.
+* **Temperature Sensor:** Detects the presence of a fire/flame condition due to the change in temperature and generates a corresponding safety event.

 Using multiple sensors allows the system to monitor different types of emergency conditions rather than relying on a single measurement.